slavenf/sfl-library/doc/static_vector.md

 }
 ```

-`sfl::static_vector` is a sequence container similar to [`std::vector`](https://en.cppreference.com/w/cpp/container/vector) that internally holds statically allocated array of size `N` and stores elements into this array, which avoids dynamic memory allocation and deallocation.
+`sfl::static_vector` is a sequence container similar to [`std::vector`](https://en.cppreference.com/w/cpp/container/vector), but the capacity is fixed.

+`sfl::static_vector` internally holds statically allocated array of size `N` and stores elements into this array, which avoids dynamic memory allocation and deallocation.
 This container **never** uses dynamic memory management.

 The number of elements in static vector **cannot** be greater than `N`.
 Attempting to insert more than `N` elements into this container results in **undefined behavior**.